OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

-# 🐞 Creating a CSS-only Circular Progress Bar
+# 🐞 Creating a CSS-Only Circular Progress Bar

 This document details the creation of a circular progress bar using only CSS.
-No JavaScript is required.
-This utilizes a combination of CSS `clip-path`, `transform`, and `animation` to achieve the effect.
-We'll focus on a simple, visually appealing design, but the principles can be easily adapted for more complex variations.
+We'll leverage CSS3's `border-radius`, `transform`, and `animation` properties to achieve this effect without relying on JavaScript.

-## Description of the Styling
+**Description of the Styling:**

-This technique creates a circular progress bar by using a circle as a base and then "clipping" a portion of it away to reveal a background color, creating the progress effect.
-The `clip-path` property is crucial here.
-We'll use an animation to dynamically control the visible portion of the circle, simulating progress.
-The animation rotates the circle's clipping path, revealing more or less of the underlying color.
+The progress bar is created using a combination of two concentric circles.
+The outer circle represents the track, and the inner circle represents the progress.
+The inner circle is rotated using `transform: rotate()` to simulate the progress.
+An animation smoothly changes the rotation over time.
+We'll style with basic CSS, rather than a framework like Tailwind CSS for this example to better illustrate the underlying CSS principles.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>